bugsnag/bugsnag-node/Readme.md

 ###userId

-Bugsnag will use any userId passed into the notify method when notifying bugsnag of the error.
+Bugsnag will use any userId passed into the notify method when notifying bugsnag of the exception.
 You can set this option to any string value and bugsnag will use that to count users affected.

 ```javascript